nats-io/nats-site/content/blog/nats-server-29-release.md

 #### Reduced time and bandwidth for replication *catch-up*

-When a server containing stream replicas becomes unavailable or a new server joins the cluster and is assigned one or more stream replicas, for streams that have a large amount of data in them, it could take a significant amount of time and bandwidth to replicate a full or partial copy of the data.
+When a server containing stream replicas becomes unavailable or a new server joins the cluster and is assigned one or more replicas, for streams that have a large amount of data in them, it could take a significant amount of time and bandwidth to replicate a full or partial copy of the data.
 With 2.9, compression is automatically applied to this traffic to optimize this *catch-up* phase.

 ⚠️ TODO: compression algorithm used?
 Rough numbers of size reduction or time decrease?